Young Democratic Socialists of America: History

+1980-2000: Formation and early history

-Formerly known as the Democratic Socialists of America Youth Section, the organization played a significant role in the 1980s in the movements against apartheid in South Africa and United States intervention in Central America.
-It helped introduce many student activists to trade union struggles, with many of the organization's alums going on to become labor organizers and union staff members.
+Following the merger of the Democratic Socialist Organizing Committee and the New American Movement in 1982, DSOC's youth section became known as the Democratic Socialists of America Youth Section.
+The organization played a significant role in the 1980s in the movements against apartheid in South Africa and United States intervention in Central America.
+It helped introduce many student activists to trade union struggles, with many of the organization's alumni going on to become labor organizers and union staff members.

+In the 1990s, following the death of DSA founder Michael Harrington and the fall of the Soviet Union, membership in DSA community chapters declined while the Youth Section became the focal point of activity in the organization.
+During this time, tensions between DSA and the Youth Section culminated in the Youth Section renaming themselves to the Young Democratic Socialists (YDS), "establishing a separate identity in terms of both internal structure and external relations."
 In the late 1990s, YDS chapters, most notably the ones at Ithaca College and Arizona State University, became heavily involved in the national movement against the prison-industrial complex.

-Chapters tried to force colleges to cancel their contracts with food service provider Sodexho Marriott because its parent company Sodexho Alliance owned stock in Corrections Corporation of America, a for-profit prison company.
+2001-2015: the Bush and Obama years

-More recently, the YDS had a contingent march in the NYSPC section of the United for Peace and Justice march against the Iraq War in Washington, D.C. on January 27, 2007.
+During the 2000s, membership in both DSA and YDS continued to fall.
+YDS leadership attempted to stabilize the organization by narrowing its national priorities and focusing on growing chapters at campuses were there was less competition from other leftist student organizations.
+One of YDS's long term campaigns during this time was supporting the Coalition of Immokalee Workers in their effort to raise agricultural workers' wages by pressuring fast food corporations with college outlets.
+YDS also participated in many coalition events, marching in the NYSPC section of the United for Peace and Justice march against the Iraq War in Washington, D.C., on January 27, 2007.
 In September 2009, YDS members participated in a march against the G20 in Pittsburgh.
 In October 2010, dozens of YDS members joined the union-sponsored One Nation Working Together march in Washington, D.C.

-Activities

-YDSA chapters and members are encouraged to pursue and promote a democratic socialist political education and participate in social justice activism, often taking part in anti-war, labor and student-issue marches and rallies.
-Each year, YDSA members vote on an agenda for the chapters to adopt.
-The organization published an internal newsletter called The Red Letter.
-Its members run and contribute to The Activist, their official publication.
-The organization's most visible current national activities revolve around supporting initiatives for Democratic Socialists of America (their parent organization) and organizing various national conferences, usually held in New York City.